-In our framework, valence is closely related to the quick evaluation of any state or object by the neural network that computes approximations of state-values.
-(I shall not attempt to give an exact definition of valence or liking here since it is not particularly important in what follows.)
-When you see chocolate, its high valence is reflected in your neural networks predicting high state-value if you reach the state of eating it.
+In our framework, valence can be seen as a quick evaluation of any state or object by a neural network that computes approximations of state-values.\footnote{I shall not attempt to give a more formal definition of valence or liking here since it is not necessary for what follows.} When you see chocolate, its high positive valence is reflected in your neural networks that predict a high state-value if you reach the state of eating it.
 Thus, valence computations are necessary for interrupts based on desire.
-In Chapter~\ref{overview.ch} we shall discuss how the sequence valence-desire-intention is important in Buddhist philosophy: just like in the present discussion, it is valence that leads to desire, and further to intentions and frustration.
-In that sense, the valence computations are the very root of suffering.
+In Chapter~\ref{overview.ch} we shall discuss how the sequence valence-desire-intention is essential in Buddhist philosophy: just like in the present discussion, it is valence that leads to desire, and further to intentions and frustration.
+Likewise, negative valence leads to aversion.
+In that sense, valence computation is at the root of suffering.